Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 Tea Tree Oil

-Tea tree oil remains an effective topical treatment for scabies due to the fact that it possesses the ability to heal skin rashes as well as relieve the itching.
+Tea tree oil remains an effective topical treatment for it due to the fact that it possesses the ability to heal skin rashes as well as relieve the itching.
 It is also safe for application on bedding to drive away mites (x).

 Aloe vera can have a healing and soothing effect on inflamed or sunburned skin.
 It can also relieve itching and kill scabies.
 Aloe vera gel is helpful as a proactive scabies killer and so far, there is no indication of serious side effects (x).

 Cayenne pepper is useful at relieving itching and pain that could result from having scabies.
-It may also kill the scabies mites; however, there is no scientific evidence to support this belief yet.
+It may also kill the mites; however, there is no scientific evidence to support this belief yet.
 The capsaicin in cayenne pepper may desensitize neurons present in the skin upon topical application (x).

 The Bottom Line